 Experts recommend keeping actively infected areas clean, dry, and exposed as much as possible to air, but not direct sunlight.

 Avoid irritating the area by wearing loose-fitting cotton undergarments when possible.
 Rough fabrics, sharp edges (such as certain laces), hard seams, and ill-fitting garments can cause irritation and possibly initiate an outbreak.
+For men, this recommendation often includes trading briefs for boxers, unless boxers are irritating to you.

 The good news is that with time and taking good care of yourself, most people find that outbreaks tend to reduce in both number and severity.
 So that’s something to look forward to!
 More tips on how to improve your physical and emotional well-being to support a healthy and strong immune system can be found on the Health & Wellness page of HerpeSite.